Start digging into the best things to do in Shanghai, and you’ll quickly discover why the biggest city in China is a favourite among travellers.

 Walking through you’ll stroll past flowerbeds, ponds, a rose garden, and even the government’s own addition, a Marx and Engels Statue, all under the shade of maple tress and sycamores.

 Getting to Fuxing Park: From Xintiandi Station Exit 5, it’s a short two-block walk to Fuxing Road.
 After crossing under the North-South Elevated Road, you’ll see the park on your righthand side.

 Want to save time and secure your spot at Oriental Pearl Tower?
-Book your Oriental Pearl Tower Ticket including a buffet dinner at the tower’s Revolving Restaurant before your arrive and prepare for an unforgettable evening on the town.
+Book your Oriental Pearl Tower Ticket, including a buffet dinner at the tower’s Revolving Restaurant before you arrive and prepare for an unforgettable evening on the town.

-Getting to Oriental Pearl Tower: Hop on the Shanghai metro to Lujiazui Station on Line 2.
+Getting there: Hop on the Shanghai metro to Lujiazui Station on Line 2.
 From Exit 1, walk across the Lujiazui Ring Road to the entrance of Oriental Pearl Tower.

 Getting to Xintiandi: Xintiandi is easily accessible from two metro stations.
 For the North Block, head to Huangpi South Road Station on Line 1 of the Shanghai metro.
 Use Exit 2 or Exit 3 and walk south along Madang Road to the corner of Taicang Road for the entrance.
 The South Block is most easily accessed from Xintiandi Station on Line 10 and Line 13.
 From Exit 1, walk one block north along Madang Road.
 The entrance to South Block will be to your right at the corner of Zizhong Road.